Qualcomm is about to give us our best glimpse yet into the 5G revolution

 How does it work?

-The result is the insane speeds that companies first promised won't always be there, but it will still represent a big boost to what we get today with 4G LTE.
+The result is that the insane speeds companies first promised won't always be there, but they'll still represent a big boost from what we get today with 4G LTE.

 Where do these carriers get the spectrum?